williams-cs-web/williams-cs-web.github.io/README.md

     "speaker": "Melanie Subbiah",
     "affiliation": "Columbia University",
     "title": "How did we get here?
-The Rise of Large Language Models and the Problem of Evaluation", "photo": "images/colloquium/subbiah.jpeg",
+The Rise of Large Language Models and the Problem of Evaluation", "location": "Bronfman Auditorium",
+    "time": "1pm",
+    "photo": "images/colloquium/subbiah.jpeg",
     "abstract": "Large Language Models (LLMs) have permeated almost every field..."
 }
 ```

-All fields are mandatory.
+The `location` and `time` fields are optional (if not provided, the default values are `TCL 123` and `2:35pm`).
+All other fields are mandatory.
 The `date` field needs to be automatically parsed, so make sure there are no typos.
 The path to the `photo` file is relative to the `deptpage` directory.

 ### Adding an article to the News page: